Correlations in the continuous multispecies TASEP on a ring: Proof of Theorem and Resolution of the Aas--Linusson Conjecture

-as $\beta_{1,3}(1,t,n)=0$ for all $t,n$.
-This holds because for a continuous multiline queue with exactly one wrapping from the second row to the third row which projects to a word beginning with $(2,3)$, we need $s$ to be greater than $1$, by Proposition~\ref{prop:wrapping}.
-Thus, proving the initial condition $n_{1,3}(s,1,n)=P(s,1,n)$ completes the proof of Theorem~\ref{thm:n13}.
-To that end, we have the following result. \begin{prop} For $s,n$ such that $1 < s+1 <n$, we have
+because $\beta_{1,3}(1,t,n)=0$ for all $t$ and $n$.
+This holds because, by Proposition~\ref{prop:wrapping}(1), we need $s>1$ to ensure exactly one wrapping from the second row to the third row.
+Thus, proving the initial condition $n_{1,3}(s,1,n)=P(s,1,n)$ completes the proof of Proposition~\ref{prop:n13}.
+To this end, we have the following result. \begin{proposition} For $s,n$ such that $1 < s+1 <n$, we have